 Compiled and edited by J.P.
 Greeson, Bink Grimes, Kendal Hemphill and Mark Perry for the Texas Parks and Wildlife Department under a federal grant provided by the Sport Fish Restoration Program.

-LIVINGSTON: Water fairly clear; 83-87 degrees; 0.38’ low.
-Black bass are good on green pumpkin crankbaits and spinnerbaits.
-Striped bass are good on Rat-L-Traps and Zara spooks.
-White bass are slow.
-Crappie are fair on minnows.
-Blue catfish are good on shad.
+LIVINGSTON: Water fairly clear; 61-65 degrees; 1.23’ low.
+Black bass are good on chartreuse Rat-L-Traps, spinnerbaits, and crankbaits.
+Striped bass are slow.
+White bass are good on minnows, soft plastics, and spec rigs in the upper creeks.
+Crappie are good on minnows.
+Blue catfish are good on perch and shad.
 Yellow catfish are slow.

-STEINHAGEN: 1.53’ high.
+STEINHAGEN: 0.76’ high.
 No report available.

 TOLEDO BEND: Water murky; 60-64 degrees; 0.50’ low.
 Black bass are good on watermelon spinnerbaits and shallow running crankbaits in 6-12 feet.
 Crappie are good on black/chartreuse jigs.
 Bream are slow.
 Channel and blue catfish are slow.
 Yellow catfish are slow.